-Overview of Available Online Child Development Degrees
+2020 Best Online Colleges for Child Development Degrees

-A Bachelor of Arts (BA) in child psychology provides students with an understanding of the mental and behavioral development of children; it is often used as a stepping stone in the process of earning a master's degree.
+An online Bachelor of Arts (BA) in child development provides students with an understanding of the mental and behavioral development of children; it is often used as a stepping stone in the process of earning a master's degree.

 The undergraduate child psychology curriculum contains a broad overview of the major facets of child development.
 Students study the developmental, behavioral, and learning disorders that can affect children at various stages in their lives, and they learn how a child's social or cultural environment affects his or her development.
 In addition to a foundation in psychology, bachelor's degree students also take courses in English, history, math, science, foreign languages, and other humanities areas before narrowing their focus during the last two years of the program.
 Many child psychology programs require students to complete an internship in a setting where they can observe child behavior, such as in a school or day-care setting.

 An online child development bachelor's degree is quite flexible and will prepare students for many different career paths.
 Graduates may find themselves working in fields such as teaching, social work, child psychology, family counseling, and administrative positions within educational institutions.
 Other graduates work as social and human services assistants or go on to earn master's degrees in counseling.

 A master's program in child development will help prepare students for careers as social workers, case managers, and child advocates as well as school administrators and counselors.
 Although educators can enter the field as certified teachers with a bachelor’s degree, many educational institutions do require teachers to obtain a master’s degree within five years of their employment.